 But do we start counting from the beginning, the middle, or the end of the meal?
 And should we test one, two, or more hours after eating?

 There is a great variation in the length of a meal.
-So it is more precise to start counting from the time of the first bite, Dr. Richard Hellman, the lead author of the American Association of Clinical Endocrinologists’s Diabetes Medical Guidelines Task Force, told me.
-Another reason to start counting from the first bite is because our glucose levels begin to rise about 10 minutes after the start of a meal, a statement from the American Diabetes Association says.
+So it is more precise to start counting from the time of the first bite.
+Another reason to start counting from the beginning of a meal is because our glucose levels begin to rise about 10 minutes after the start of a meal.

 "If I aim for pre-meal levels to occur an hour after eating, I chance going low after two hours and for sure after three hours.
 My blood glucose level tends to decline from hour two to hour three.
 Therefore I do not test one hour after - there is nothing I would do with that information other than aggravate myself."